sayjava/behave/website/docs/assertions.md

 slug: /assertions
 ---

-The `behavior-server` includes a feature to valid requests tha it received and matched successfully by the server.
+The `behave` includes a feature to valid requests tha it received and matched successfully by the server.
 Requests that are not matched by any Behavior on the server will result in validation fail.

-There are two types of validations that the `behavior-server` supports, count validation and sequence validation.
+There are two types of validations that the `behave` supports, count validation and sequence validation.

 ## Counts